Safe3/firefly/README.md

 /opt/firefly/firefly -s start
 ```

-If you want to run it in container, just download docker-compose.yml and execute
+If you want to run it in a container, just download docker-compose.yml and execute the following:

 ```bash
 docker compose up -d